rishigb/TIL/README.md

 [This](http://www.cyberciti.biz/faq/create-ssh-config-file-on-linux-unix/) link was very useful.
 Thanks to Josh Holla who explained me how this works.

+####Python

+run script in the background using `python script.py &`

+Above will give you an id, to look at the status of this do `ps -e`

+To kill the above script `kill id`

 ####File transfer with cloud computers

 `rsync -avp awshost1:~/path/to/file_on_source /path/to/destination`